Here’s what effective leaders rarely talk about…

 I get it.

-It can sound too simple when someone tells you that to be a great leader you need to understand and know how to “hold space”, but it’s actually one of the most powerful and hardest thing to do.
+It can sound almost too simple when someone tells you that to be a great leader you need to understand and know how to “hold space”, but it’s actually one of the most powerful and hardest thing to do.
 It takes training, discernment, and focused energy to create containers like that.

 Whether you lead teams, run a business, support clients, or carry influence in other ways, you’ll know that working with people means navigating many levels of complexity and dynamics.